Are wild animals really that dangerous?

 Bees

-In the US there are around 100 deaths from bee, wasp and hornet stings each year, with most of these being caused by allergic reactions in the victim causing them to go into anaphylactic shock.
-The CDC ( Center for disease control) reports a general average of 62 deaths per year in the US alone, with the global average being less than 1000 people.
+In the US there are around 100 deaths from bee, wasp, and hornet stings each year, with most of these being caused by allergic reactions in the victim causing them to go into anaphylactic shock.
+The CDC ( Center for Disease Control) reports a general average of 62 deaths per year in the US alone, with the global average being less than 1000 people.
 It’s actually quite difficult to get killed by most types of bees if you aren’t allergic, and running for a long enough distance usually does the trick.
-The country you’re in is the biggest factor in how at risk you are, with Africa and India being the most at risk areas from bee deaths and also the least supplied in antidotes.
+The country you’re in is the biggest factor in how at-risk you are, with Africa and India being the most at-risk areas from bee deaths and also the least supplied in antidotes.

 Sharks

 The average global death rate from sharks is officially four people, but there are situational incidents that can occasionally increase this number.
-In the US there is an average of 16 shark attacks each year, but only one death occurring every two years.
+In the US there is an average of 16 shark attacks each year, but only one death occurs every two years.
 In reality, they are just giant fish and simply not interested in attacking people for food, mostly because they may not recognize them as food after living off fish since they were born.
-About 75% of all shark attacks on people are unprovoked, with the shark usually just having a quick bite before retreating, and the other quarter of attacks is from people who purposely got a little to close.
+About 75% of all shark attacks on people are unprovoked, with the shark usually just having a quick bite before retreating, and the other quarter of attacks are from people who purposely got a little too close.